loda-lang/loda-programs/programs/oeis/list3.md

 * [A315406](http://oeis.org/A315406) ([L16 program](315/A315406.asm)): Coordination sequence Gal.6.206.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315418](http://oeis.org/A315418) ([L22 program](315/A315418.asm)): Coordination sequence Gal.3.21.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315447](http://oeis.org/A315447) ([L25 program](315/A315447.asm)): Coordination sequence Gal.5.112.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315461](http://oeis.org/A315461) ([L28 program](315/A315461.asm)): Coordination sequence Gal.5.69.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315467](http://oeis.org/A315467) ([L15 program](315/A315467.asm)): Coordination sequence Gal.6.159.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315468](http://oeis.org/A315468) ([L21 program](315/A315468.asm)): Coordination sequence Gal.5.300.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315469](http://oeis.org/A315469) ([L15 program](315/A315469.asm)): Coordination sequence Gal.4.134.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.